Circumstances that may seem unrelated to health can affect the health of older people.

 Older people who maintain social contact, whether it be with a spouse, with friends, or through outside interests, have fewer health problems.
 For example, older people who are married or who live with a roommate tend to be in better health than those who live alone.
 Older people who live with someone also have lower rates of hospitalization and nursing home admissions than those who live alone.

-When older people live alone, new problems and symptoms may not be reported because no one notices (see Older People Living Alone).
+When older people live alone Older People Living Alone In the United States, nearly 30% of the almost 60 million older people who live in the community (as opposed to an institution, such as a nursing home) live alone.
+About half of people who are... read more , lack social interaction, or both, new problems and symptoms may not be reported because no one notices.
 These older people may have no one to help them take their drugs as instructed.
 They may not prepare and eat balanced meals because physical impairments interfere, because they are lonely, or because they cannot drive or walk to a grocery store.
 Also, older people living alone are more likely to be lonely and depressed.

 Occasionally, living with a relative or another person causes problems.
 Older people may conceal or minimize health problems because they do not want to impose on or inconvenience the relative.
 If any member of the household is not pleased with the living arrangement, older people may be neglected or mistreated (psychologically or even physically).